cpm-cmake/CPM.cmake/README.md

 The directory where the version for a project is stored is by default the hash of the arguments to `CPMAddPackage()`.
 If for instance the patch command uses external files, the directory name can be set with the argument `CUSTOM_CACHE_KEY`.

+It is possible to check the integrity of the downloaded content with a checksum by adding a [checksum command](test/unit/checksum_directory.sh) to `CPMAddPackage()`.
+Checksum validation can be done in two ways:

+- Setting the option `CPM_CHECK_CACHE_CHECKSUM` to validate to the checksum calculated when downloading the project.
+- Providing the checksum in the call to `CPMAddPackage()`.

 ### CPM_DOWNLOAD_ALL

 If set, CPM will forward all calls to `CPMFindPackage` as `CPMAddPackage`.